 In this article we’ll unpack answers to questons you didn’t even know you had about leaky gut.
 I’ll also share some details and insights from my personal healing journey.
 Buckle up!

 This article was edited/updated most recently on July 12, 2022 and has been medically reviewed by Dr. Omar Akhter, MD.

-My journey with healing from leaky gut
+My leaky gut healing journey

-Although I had taken all the mainstream advice and went through the motions with invasive endoscopes, Lactaid pills, Prilosec, Zantac, Tums, Gas-Ex, probiotics (which were somewhat helpful) and even restrictive elimination diets (out of desperation).
+I had taken all the mainstream advice and went through the motions as directed.
+Invasive endoscopes, Lactaid pills, Prilosec, Zantac, Tums, Gas-Ex, probiotics (which were somewhat helpful) and even restrictive elimination diets (out of desperation).

 - Disclaimer: Although my diet is much more flexible now than it was, I’m still extremely conscious and mindful of how I live and what I put in my body.
+I live holistically, unconditionally.
 I don’t eat what most would consider “normal” and I don’t follow a Standard American Diet because that didn’t and still doesn’t work for me.
 But I feel younger, more vibrant and more energized now than I did 10 years ago so it’s a huge return on investment!